ZehaoDou-official/ZehaoDou-official.github.io/_pages/about.md

 I am currently a second year PhD student from the Department of Statistics and Data Science at Yale University, supervised by [Prof. Harrison Zhou](http://www.stat.yale.edu/~hz68/) and [Prof. John Lafferty](http://statistics.yale.edu/people/john-lafferty). <br><br>

 Previously, I obtained his bachelor degree from School of Mathematical Sciences, Peking University (2015.9-2019.7).
-He has wide research interests including statistics, optimization, game theory, machine learning theory and reinforcement learning theory.
-His goal is to design efficient and provable algorithms, to deepen the statistical understanding, and to provide new perspective for practical machine learning problems.
+I have wide research interests including statistics, optimization, game theory, machine learning theory and reinforcement learning theory.
+My goal is to design efficient and provable algorithms, to deepen the statistical understanding, and to provide new perspective for practical machine learning problems.

 ## Selected Publications